 The deadliest outbreak of Ebola is still fresh in the memories of many who were affected by the Ebola outbreak of 2014-16 that killed over 11,300 people in the West African countries of Guinea, Liberia, and Sierra Leone.

-By June of 2019, the number of Ebola deaths in the DRC jumped by nearly 600% since the start of the year, from 370 in early January to 2,200 in late June.
+By June of 2019, the number of Ebola cases in the DRC jumped by nearly 600% since the start of the year, from 370 in early January to 2,500 in mid-July.
 Over 120 confirmed cases are health workers.

 “This is the second-biggest Ebola outbreak in history and the biggest ever in DRC.” — Reka Sztopa, Concern Regional Director for Francophone Africa

 DRC conflict adds deadly challenge

 EVD first came to the world’s attention in 1976.
 It was discovered in a small community near the Ebola river, in what is now the DRC.
 Since then, experience shows that control and prevention is the only realistic way to stop this extremely contagious disease.
 The work is laborious and difficult, especially given the mountain terrain of the North Kivu and neighboring Ituri provinces.
 However, a decades-long conflict in the DRC has made it more difficult for aid to reach the affected area.